contensis/contensis.github.io/docs-src/content-types/field-editors/editor-location.md

 # Location field editor
 The location field editor enables an author to provide an accurate location within an entry.
-A location can be set using the search which is powered by Google places, or alternatively, by navigating using the map.
+A location can be set using the search which is powered by Google Places, or by navigating using the map.

-Finer adjustments to location can be set by dragging the map pin to an exact position, or alternatively, entering latitude / longitude values in to the editor.
+Finer adjustments to location can be set by dragging the map pin to an exact position, or by entering latitude and longitude values.

 ## Appearance
 ![Location Field Editor](/images/field-editor-location.png)